-Further, three distinct XIAI categories were introduced: model-, input- and output-based methods.
-These definitions were conceptualized based on whether a XIAI method relies on internal/external modules (model) to perform XIAI, measures how input features affect model decisions, or explains/interprets model behavior through analyzing prediction outcomes, respectively.
+Three distinct XIAI categories were introduced: model-, input- and output-based methods.
+These definitions were conceptualized based on whether an XIAI method relies on internal/external modules (model) to perform XIAI, measures how the input features affect model decisions or explains/interprets model behaviour through analyzing prediction outcomes, respectively.
 Table \ref{tab:1} presents a comprehensive overview of sixteen different XIAI approaches identified in our review and their distinct categories (model-, input-, and output-based methods).
 There were eighteen, thirteen and thirteen model-, input- and output-based methods identified, respectively.

-According to Table \ref{tab:1} , the most popular model-based XIAI was t-SNE ($n = 4$), followed by LIME ($n = 3$), SHAP ($n = 3$) and other methods that have been sparsely used.
+According to Table \ref{tab:1}, the most popular model-based XIAI was t-SNE ($n = 4$), followed by LIME ($n = 3$), SHAP ($n = 3$) and other methods that have been sparsely used.
 Among input-based XIAI, studies either used feature importance-based ($n = 8$) or knowledge graph-based ($n = 5$) methods.
 Regarding output-based methods, the attention mechanism was the most frequently used approach (Table \ref{tab:1}).
 While benefiting from their performance advancements, attention mechanisms may therefore be an important IAI approach.